rashpile/pako-mermaid-ui/.github/WORKFLOWS.md

 # GitHub Actions Workflows

-This directory contains GitHub Actions workflows for automated CI/CD of the Pako Mermaid UI project.
+This document describes the GitHub Actions workflows for automated CI/CD of the Pako Mermaid UI project.

 ## Workflows